UIUC-iSchool-DataViz/spring2020/week15/index.md

     * starting with [this one](https://github.com/UIUC-iSchool-DataViz/spring2020/blob/master/week15/corg/histogram-custom-d3-component.js)
     * then [this one](https://github.com/UIUC-iSchool-DataViz/spring2020/blob/master/week15/corg/histogram-button-custom-d3-component.js)
     * and finally [this one](https://github.com/UIUC-iSchool-DataViz/spring2020/blob/master/week15/corg/histogram-button-slider-custom-d3-component.js)
- 1. We'll also look at building a map visualization like [this one right here](https://github.com/UIUC-iSchool-DataViz/spring2020/blob/master/week15/corg/map-custom-d3-component.js) which uses [this updated style.css file](https://github.com/UIUC-iSchool-DataViz/spring2020/blob/master/week15/corg/style.css)
+ 1. We'll also look at building a map visualization like [this one right here](https://github.com/UIUC-iSchool-DataViz/spring2020/blob/master/week15/corg/map-custom-d3-component.js) which uses [this updated styles.css file](https://github.com/UIUC-iSchool-DataViz/spring2020/blob/master/week15/corg/styles.css)

  <!-- Where we got to in class this week: -->
  <!--   * [This index.idyll](index.idyll) file -->